iNextrix/ASTPP/README.md

 Then follow the <a href="https://docs.astppbilling.org/display/itplmars/Getting+started">Getting Started Guide</a>.

-For a standard upgradation, please follow the <a href="https://docs.astppbilling.org/itplmars/latest/upgradation-56431084.html">Upgradeation Guide</a>
+For a standard upgradation, please follow the <a href="https://docs.astppbilling.org/itplmars/latest/upgradation-56431084.html">Upgradation Guide</a> from the documentation.

 Community
 ---------